Unsupervised Large Language Model Alignment for Information Retrieval via Contrastive Feedback: Conclusion

 \section{Conclusion}

-In this work, we propose a novel framework that leverages contrastive feedback to optimize large language models through reinforcement learning, namely RLCF.
-The capabilities of LLM could be aligned with the context of information retrieval through the proposed RLCF.
-Specifically, we first construct a group of similar documents by a dense retrieval model.
-Subsequently, documents in the same group are fed into a LLM to be optimized.
-The responses are obtained by the LLM for these similar documents.
-The contrastive feedback is obtained from these responses generated by LLM with respect to corresponding documents.
-The contrastive feedback is calculated by dense retrieval model.
-Formally, we employ a novel reward function, Batched-MRR, as the contrastive feedback, which is a variant of MRR.
-Then, the contrastive feedback could be utilized to optimized LLM through PPO algorithm, which is a widely used reinforcement learning method.
-We conduct experiments on two tasks of information retrieval, demonstrating the effectiveness of our proposed RLCF.
-The RLCF-optimized LLM could generates specific queries for data augmentation, achieving promising performance on few-shot dense retrieval.
-Besides, we introduce a brand-new setting of document summarization, which is under the context of information retrieval.
-To be specific, the summarizes should be specific to each document among similar documents, which is desired for users to filter out target document.
-To evaluate the effectiveness of summarization in the proposed setting, we introduce rouge-diff, a variant of rouge score, which is calculated in the group level.
+In this work, we propose a novel framework, namely RLCF, that leverages contrastive feedback to optimize large language models through reinforcement learning.
+The capabilities of LLMs could be aligned with the requirements of information retrieval through the proposed RLCF in an unsupervised manner.
+Specifically, we construct groups of similar documents by an unsupervised dual encoder model, and then use an LLM to generate a response for each document within the group.
+Next, we leverage the generated response to construct a contrastive feedback for the LLM optimization, which is implemented by a group-wise reward function, i.e., group-wise reciprocal rank.
+By doing this, the LLM can be optimized via PPO algorithm to be aligned with the requirements of information retrieval.
+We conduct experiments on three popular applications of LLMs in information retrieval, demonstrating the effectiveness of our proposed RLCF.
+The RLCF-optimized LLMs could generate document summaries with more distinctiveness, which could help users better distinguish relevant documents from similar yet less relevant documents in IR scenarios.
+Also, the RLCF-optimized LLMs could generates distinctive queries for document expansion and data augmentation, and thus achieving promising performance.
+To evaluate the effectiveness of summarization in the proposed setting, we introduce an automatic metric rouge-diff, a variant of rouge score, which is calculated in the group-wise manner.
+Besides, we also conduct human evaluation for the LLMs responses to evaluate the distinctiveness.
+The experimental results demonstrate the superiority of RLCF in handling both Chinese and English languages across diverse parameter scales and model architectures.
 In future work, we suggest exploring more domains which could use the RLCF for optimization, such as style transfer, harmless alignment, helpfulness alignment and etc.